danielrjames/Vue-Auth/README.md

 # vue-auth

-This is a sample Vue Spa that utilizes Vuex for Auth
+This is a sample Vue Spa that uses Vuex for authentication.